Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Flickering spectroscopy: theoretical basis

 For the earlier regime of ``short times", $t_0 \ll t \ll t^{*}$, where $t_0$ is the shortest relaxation time, $t_0=1/\omega(\jj_{max})$, we get the solvent dissipation regime

 For the late regime of ``short times", $t^{*}\ll t\ll \omega(\nu)^{-1}$, we obtain the membrane dissipation regime

 presenting a non-exponential relaxation of the ACF from its static value; effectively (to first order) it is a stretched exponential decay with stretching exponent $3/4$.
-This anomalous diffusion (or ACF stretching) exponent, describing the evolution of the MSD of the equatorial Fourier modes, is identical to the one governing rod-like semi-flexible polymers obeying the worm-like chain model.
-This is interesting and can be rationalized by the following argument.
-First, by looking at the Fourier-modes of deformations at the equator, the effective dimensionality of the Helfrich bending energy phase space is reduced from two to one, as for semi-flexible polymers \cite{Farge:1993,Granek:1997}.
-Second, the membrane viscosity dominated dissipation suppresses the long-range solvent hydrodynamic interaction, which again leads to a similar effect as in semi-flexible polymers; in the latter, the solvent mediated hydrodynamic interaction reduces to merely a marginal, logarithmic, effect.
+Equivalently, the amplitude of the equatorial Fourier mode $\nu$ is anomalously diffusing with exponent $3/4$, since its MSD is equal to $2\left(\langle |u_\nu|^2 \rangle- \langle u_\nu (0) u_\nu^*(t) \rangle\right)$.
+This exponent also describes the short-time (polymer segment) anomalous diffusion of semi-flexible polymers obeying the worm-like chain model \cite{Farge:1993,Granek:1997}.

-\section{Transverse MSD of a membrane segment for tensionless membranes: Implications for the dynamic structure factor}
+\subsection{Transverse Mean Squared displacement of a membrane segment for tensionless membranes: Implications for the Dynamic Structure Factor}

-In Refs. \cite{Zilman-Granek:1996, Zilman-Granek:2002,Granek:1997} it was shown that pure bending undulations that are dissipated by solvent viscosity, produce a transverse subdiffusion of a membrane segment with an MSD that grows in time as $~t^{2/3}$.
-At large scattering wavenumbers $k$ that are sensitive to single membrane dynamics, this subdiffusion leads to stretched exponential relaxation, $\sim \text{Exp}\left[-(\Gamma_k t)^{2/3}\right]$, of the dynamic structure factor (DSF) of membrane phases.
+In Refs. \cite{Zilman-Granek:1996, Zilman-Granek:2002,Granek:1997,Granek:EPJE} it was shown that pure bending undulations, that are dissipated by solvent viscosity, produce a transverse subdiffusion of a membrane segment with a mean squared displacement (MSD) that grows in time as $~t^{2/3}$.
+At large scattering wavenumbers $k$ that are sensitive to single membrane dynamics, this subdiffusion leads to stretched exponential relaxation, $\sim \text{Exp}\left[-(\Gamma_k t)^{2/3}\right]$, of the dynamic structure factor (DSF) of membrane phases \cite{Zilman-Granek:1996, Watson:2011,Zilman-Granek:2002,Granek:EPJE}.
 We now discuss how these dynamics are modified when membrane viscosity is included.